SaimadhuriKola/AI-Powered-Research-Assistant/README.md

 # AI-Powered-Research-Assistant
-Developed an intelligent research assistant to streamline and accelerate the academic research process, enabling efficient knowledge discovery and management.
+Developed an intelligent research assistant to accelerate the academic research process, enabling efficient knowledge discovery and management.
+This repository contains an AI-powered research assistant built with FastAPI, LangChain, and Gemini.
+It provides modular components for document ingestion, vector storage, retrieval, and agent orchestration, enabling efficient academic research and knowledge management.
+The assistant supports advanced search augmentation using the SERP API and offers a configurable LLM layer.
+Users can interact with the system via a FastAPI endpoint for question answering.
+The project is organized for scalability and ease of integration with cloud or local storage solutions.